-STAND Global Issues is a part-time evening course that focuses on the interdependent and unequal world in which we live, through a process of interactive learning, debate, action and reflection.
+STAND Global Issues is a part-time evening course running in the Spring and Autumn that focuses on the interdependent and unequal world in which we live, through a process of interactive learning, debate, action and reflection.

 We all want to live in a fairer and more just society, but when the world’s eight richest people control the same wealth between them as the poorest half of the world’s population, it can be hard to know where to start to tackle inequality.
 These interactive evenings will deepen your understanding of issues related to development and globalisation, introduce you to like-minded, passionate peers, and ultimately help you understand yourself and your role in bringing about change.

-Global Issues runs each Spring for one evening a week, for six weeks, at campuses across Ireland.
+STAND’s annual Global Issues runs each Spring for one evening a week, online, for six weeks.

 We welcome students from all disciplines to apply and no prior knowledge of development issues is needed.
 The course costs just €25 thanks to the support of Irish Aid.
 Places are limited and allocated on a first-come, first-serve basis.

-We host workshop style sessions, with lots of interactive discussions, debates, and group work!
-Our Global Issues course will cover the following:
+We host workshop-style sessions, with lots of interactive discussions, debates, and group work!
+Our Global Issues course cover the following:

 Introduction to Development